Seven parishes forming a united benefice in South Lincolnshire

 Ingoldsby has an excellent County Primary School whose children perform annually in the church and well established Brownies and Rainbows sections who organize a Christingle service each year.
 Supermarkets and shopping in Grantham are 8 miles away with a bus service.

 Holy Communion is usually celebrated each month, and services are held of Morning and of Evening prayer once each month for up to a dozen people.
 The Communion service for the Group is here by rotation and for St Bartholomew’s Day.

 Well attended services are held for Christingle, a Christmas Tree festival and Harvest festival.
-There are parish events such as a harvest festival meal or Flower festival normally.
-A Gala weekend is taking place on 5th to 7th June 2015.
+There are normally parish events such as a Harvest festival meal or a Flower festival and a Gala weekend usually takes place in the summer.

 The Parochial Church Council

 The PCC has 7 members with a church roll of 14, but with wide village community support for the church activities and festivals.
 The PCC meets 3 or 4 times a year and arranges services, village events and special services.
 Lent house meetings have been arranged with success.
 There are cleaning and flower rotas which always welcome new volunteers.